Why Repair Matters: The Genocidal Legacy Of Chattel Slavery

 The reality of the latent effects of colonisation and enslavement-related violence in Trinidad and Tobago reveals that rates of violence and unemployment, particularly in youth (15-24 yrs) populations, remain high.
 The Central Statistical Office in Trinidad and Tobago recorded a crime rate of 2,243.4 per 100,000 persons in 2022.135

-The violence inherited by the history of chattel slavery can still be seen in a high homicide rate of 39.5 (per 100,000) in 2022, compared to 1 per 100,000 in the UK in 2020.
-Trinidad and Tobago’s rates of violence against women (VAW)—not to mention rates of gender-based violence (GBV) overall—are consistently high with a rate of 2.9 females killed by intimate partners or family members (per 100,000 women) in 2020, which is high compared to the equivalent metric in the UK (1 per 100,000 women) in 2021.136
+The violence inherited by the history of chattel slavery can still be seen in that the country had the third highest homicide rate in the world, at 39.5 murders (per 100,000) in 2022, compared to 1 per 100,000 in the UK in 2020.136 Trinidad and Tobago’s rates of violence against women (VAW)—not to mention rates of gender-based violence (GBV) overall—are consistently high with a rate of 2.9 females killed by intimate partners or family members (per 100,000 women) in 2020, which is high compared to the equivalent metric in the UK (1 per 100,000 women) in 2021.137

 Through this picture, it becomes apparent that, despite Trinbagonian independence from British rule and systems, the inherited trauma from violence continues to be passed down and affects the youth and marginalised populations.
 It is evident there is a need for repair to address the socioeconomic factors contributing to the culture of violence and crime.